andrealang/docs/services/mobileaccess/custom-auth.md

 * The {{site.data.keyword.amashort}} client SDK automatically resends the original request that triggered the authorization flow.
 * The {{site.data.keyword.amashort}} server SDK extracts authorization header from the request, validates it with the {{site.data.keyword.amashort}} service, and grants access to a back-end resource.

-### {{site.data.keyword.amashort}} web application request flow
+### {{site.data.keyword.amashort}} Web application request flow
 {: #mca-custom-web-sequence}

-The {{site.data.keyword.amashort}} web application request flow is similar to the mobile client flow.
+The {{site.data.keyword.amashort}} Web application request flow is similar to the mobile client flow.
 However, {{site.data.keyword.amashort}} protects the web application, rather than a {{site.data.keyword.Bluemix_notm}} back-end resource.

-  * The initial request is sent by the web application (from a log-in form, for example).
+  * The initial request is sent by the Web application (from a log-in form, for example).
-  * The final redirect is to the protected area of the web application itself, rather than back-end protected resource.
+  * The final redirect is to the protected area of the Web application itself, rather than back-end protected resource.

 ## Understanding custom identity providers
 {: #custom-id-about}